mikolalysenko/rectangle-decomposition/README.md

 ## `require("rectangle-decomposition")(loops[, clockwise=false])`
 Decomposes the polygon defined by the list of loops into a collection of rectangles.

 * `loops` is an array of loops vertices representing the boundary of the region.
-Each loop must be a simple rectilinear polygon (ie no self intersections), and each vertex
+Each loop must be a simple rectilinear polygon (ie no self intersections), and the line segments of any two loops must only meet at vertices.
+The collection of loops must also be bounded.
+* `clockwise` is a boolean flag which if set flips the orientation of the loops.
+Default is `true`, ie all loops follow the right-hand rule (counter clockwise orientation)

+**Returns** A list of rectangles that decompose the region bounded by loops into the smallest number of non-overlapping rectangles.

+## Credits
+(c) 2014 Mikola Lysenko.
+MIT License